DocShadrach/MyReaperScripts/README.md

 ### Cycle_Select-Bypass_Plugins_Creator.lua

-This script allows you to cycle through FX plugins on a specified track or within a container, enabling the next FX and disabling the current active one.
-The user can choose whether to apply the action to all plugins or to a specific range of plugins.
+This script allows the user to create a custom script that cycles through FX plugins on a specified track or within a container.
+Based on user input, it generates a new script that can either apply the action to all plugins or to a specific range of plugins, cycling through them by enabling the next FX and disabling the current active one.

 Key Features:
-- User input for track name, FX container, and whether to apply the action to all or specific plugins.
+- User input for track name, FX container, and whether to apply the action to all plugins or just a specified range.
-- Cycles forward through the plugins, enabling one and disabling the rest.
+- Generates a new script based on these inputs that cycles forward through the plugins, enabling one and disabling the rest.
-- Only generates one script for forward cycling.
+- The generated script is automatically added to REAPER's action list for future use.

 ### Cycle_Select-Bypass_Plugins_Creator_F&B.lua

-This script is very similar to the first, with the key difference being that it creates two scripts: one for cycling forward through the FX plugins and another for cycling backward.
-This gives users the flexibility to move both forward and backward through the plugin list.
+This script allows the user to create two custom scripts, one for cycling forward and another for cycling backward through FX plugins on a specified track or within a container.
+It is very similar to the first script, but instead of generating just one, it creates two separate scripts based on user input.
+These scripts can apply the action to all plugins or to a specific range, enabling one plugin at a time while disabling the rest.

 Key Features:
-- Same user input process and functionality as the first script.
+- User input for track name, FX container, and whether to apply the action to all plugins or just a specified range.
-- Generates two scripts: one for forward cycling and one for backward cycling.
+- #Generates two new scripts#: one that cycles forward and another that cycles backward through the plugins, enabling one and disabling the rest.
-- Both scripts are automatically added to REAPER’s action list.
+- Both generated scripts are automatically added to REAPER's action list for future use.
-- So yes, the main distinction is that the second script creates both forward and backward cycling scripts, while the first script only creates one for forward cycling.